Last night, after I got home from work I had a lot on my

 Nothing to do but walk and watch and explore –

-all through the night with the simple task of getting to the next destination.
+the night with the simple task of getting to the next destination.

 And then doing it all over again.